percona/portal-doc/docs/advisors/checks/mongo-check-the-replica-set-topology.md

-# Check the Replica Set Topology
+# Check the replica set topology

 ## Description
-This advisor returns a warning if the Replica Set cluster has less than 3 members.
+This advisor returns a warning if the replica set has less than 3 members.